EachEvery/emerge-amplify/readme.md

 -   How should we lock this down for folks only coming from Amplify?
 We could leverage a simple signed url system for this.
 -   How do we want to handle collections / do we want to utilize subdomains?

+### Access the Sandbox

+We spun up a seperate instance of Emerge for Web here: https://e2amp.travelingstanzas.com/.

+You can access "random" collections by visting the `/random` route, which will take you to a random collection.

+You can also access the admin portion of the website by visiting https://e2amp.travelingstanzas.com/admin and logging in with these credentials.

+u: amplify@travelingstanzas.com

+p: ThV5PXFk